 Known in English simply as Macbeth, he was last Celtic king of Scotland, ruling from 1040 to 1057, when he died in battle against future king Malcolm of the Canmore dynasty.

 He is best known through the Shakespearean drama bearing his name.
 Thespians rarely mention the play by the name and typically call it "the Scottish play" as they believe that by uttering the name brings one bad luck.

 Early History of the MacBay family

-Another 319 words (23 lines of text) covering the years 1545, 1600, 1609, and 1763 are included under the topic Early MacBay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our MacBay research.
+Another 184 words (13 lines of text) covering the years 1545, 1600, 1609, and 1763 are included under the topic Early MacBay History in all our PDF Extended History products and printed products wherever possible.

 MacBay Spelling Variations

 Historical recordings of the name MacBay include many spelling variations.
 They are the result of repeated translations of the name from Gaelic to English and inconsistencies in spelling rules.
 They include McBeth, Beaton, Beeton, MacBeth, MacBeaton, McBee and many more.